richelbilderbeek/awk_course/lesson_plans/20240122/README.md

 Non-goals:

-- Discuss as many Awk concepts as possible, instead follow the group's pace
+- Discuss as many AWK concepts as possible, instead follow the group's pace
-- Stick to the schedule about Awk theory, instead follow the group's pace
+- Stick to the schedule about AWK theory, instead follow the group's pace
-- Practice Awk theory enough to master it, instead follow the group's pace
+- Practice AWK theory enough to master it, instead follow the group's pace
-- Tailor to advanced Awk developers, instead follow the beginners' pace and let the more advanced learners help
+- Tailor to advanced AWK developers, instead follow the beginners' pace and let the more advanced learners help
 - Teach best practices,